stampedethegoat/dd-docs/content/videos/datadog101-4-functions.md

 summary: "Make your graphs more effective by using functions in interesting ways"
 ---

 Datadog 101 shows you everything you need to know about using the Datadog platform.

-In this fourth video we show you how to use the functions available in graphs and monitors.
+In this 4th video we show you how to use the functions available in graphs and monitors.

 We cover the following topics:

 * [Working with functions](?wtime=46)
 * [Absolute value](?wtime=55)